nec-openstack/quantum-openflow-plugin/quickstart/README-multinode.md

 ### Configurations

+Deploy devstack for NEC OpenFlow plugin.

+        $ ./installer.sh -s hv

-Configure `quickstart/localrc-hv'.
+Configure `devstack/localrc-hv'.
 (Note that the name of the configuration file ends with `-hv'.)
 Set the following parameters:

 * **CC_HOST**: IP Address of the Cluster Controller.